techforwarren/warren-plan-bot/README.md

 `python scripts/score_strategies.py`

-We can matching strategies against labeled posts in `labeled_posts.json`
+This tests matching strategies against labeled posts in `labeled_posts.json`

 Posts in that file have the form